boda-akos/ESP8266-Multiple-Slider-Web-Server/README.md

 the Get function decoder extracts the index and the value.

-Slider values are stored in slider[index] array.
+Slider values are stored in array.